Prednisone Side Effects

 Serious Side Effects

-More serious side effects can occur with larger prednisone doses and long-term treatment, according to experts.
+More serious side effects can occur with larger prednisone doses and long-term treatment.
 People who have chronic inflammatory conditions such as rheumatoid arthritis, asthma, COPD, inflammatory bowel disease or osteoarthritis are more likely to receive prednisone long-term — for several months or years.
+People who need to suppress the immune system for a long period of time, such as after a transplant, may also receive prednisone long-term.

 In addition to allergic reactions such as hives or trouble breathing, prednisone can affect the bones, muscles, adrenal glands, cardiovascular system, skin, eyes, gastrointestinal system and even mental health.